 This task is an easy one unless there is no direct shipping route between the point of origin and destination.
 In cases like this, you need to tranship your cargo at a different port or airport en route.
 Indirect shipments entail the possibility of a delay and in such a situation the freight forwarder must figure out an alternate route that the shipment needs to take.
 It is also important to communicate this information to your client to prevent the chances of a misunderstanding.
 Furthermore, you should also be aware of any legislation that might apply to one of the transshipment ports to avoid any unexpected rise in the charges.

 Keep your papers ready

-Your packing list, commercial invoice, letter of credit, bill of landing/airway bill needs to be kept handy as most customs officers are known to ask for these documentations.
-Talk to your customs broker about any additional documents (like certificates, permits or license) which you might need to terminate the process.
+Your packing list, commercial invoice, letter of credit, bill of lading/airway bill needs to be kept handy as most customs officers are known to ask for these documentations.
+Talk to your customs broker about any additional documents (like certificates, permits, or licenses) which you might need to terminate the process.